LIMITED TIME OFFER BLACK FRIDAYsale

 Clinicians generally recommend your second-highest fat form be polyunsaturated fats, as these are also considered healthy fats.
 You should limit saturated fat intake and eliminate trans fat from your diet.

-Why Do You Need To Eat Fat?
+Why Do You Need to Eat Fat?

 Fat, carbohydrates, and protein are the essential macronutrients of a healthy diet.
 For your body to function, you need to get these nutrients from your food.